trailofbits/algo/README.md

 ### Android Devices

-You need to install the [StrongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android) because no version of Android supports IKEv2.
+You need to install the [strongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android) because no version of Android supports IKEv2.
 Import the corresponding user.p12 certificate to your device.
 See the [Android setup instructions](/docs/ANDROID.md) for more detailed steps.

 ### Windows